We spent six weeks with the Galaxy S9 and Pixel 2 to compare their cameras

 Portrait mode

 The mode on the Galaxy S9 is called "Selective Focus" and different from the "Live Focus" version found on the Galaxy S9 Plus and Galaxy Note 8.
-Live Focus uses the dual-rear cameras to take portrait photos.
-Selective Focus uses the a single rear camera.
+Live Focus uses the dual rear cameras to take portrait photos.
+Selective Focus uses the single rear camera.

-When I showed portrait mode shots to people who were the subject they preferred the ones from the Pixel 2 noting the better detail and sharpness captured in the face.
+When I showed portrait mode shots to people who were the subjects, they preferred the ones from the Pixel 2 noting the better detail and sharpness captured in the face.

 Above are photos of Coit Tower that I took with each phone zoomed in all the way.
 Neither photo looks that amazing, but the Pixel 2 shot looks better to my eyes.
 It definitely straddles the line between looking like a photo and looking like a painting.
 The Galaxy S9 picture is ridiculously oversharpened.